 Notes On Data

-We have chosen 29 Stay Metrics (SM) clients to include for our current dataset, based on their lengthy duration as clients and the quality of their data.
-This data set will be updated each time the Stay Days Table and Turnover reports are produced to ensure we are providing our best interpretation of retention data from our database.
+For this Q2, 2021 dataset, Stay Metrics (SM) chose to include data from 29 clients, based on their lengthy duration as clients and the quality of their data.
 For the analyses, data were aggregated to the client level, then averaged across clients.
 As this is based on SM clients, results could differ from the industry.